 The Beer Sheva Secular Yeshiva (established October 2015) is a thriving and vibrant spiritual-cultural center and hub for young adult service-learning programs.
 The Secular Yeshiva engages diverse populations of Beer Sheva and the surrounding communities of the Negev – as well as young adults from across Israel & the Jewish world – through a combination of educational programming, service learning programs, social action in underserved local neighborhoods, and inclusive pluralistic public events for wide audiences.

-Headed by Dr. Shimon Vaknin, a renown bible scholar and native Beer Shevan, the Secular Yeshiva, located in the heart of Beer Sheva’s historic old city, organizes long-term service-learning programs for Israeli and international young adults.
+Headed by Dr. Shimon Vaknin, a renowned bible scholar and native of Beer Sheva, the Secular Yeshiva, located in the heart of Beer Sheva’s historic old city, organizes long-term service-learning programs for Israeli and international young adults.
 These include:

 MASA Israel Teaching Fellows: American young adults spend 4 days/week teaching English in a public school in the Bedouin town of Rahat in the morning and volunteering with youth in Beer Sheva in the afternoon, and 1 day/week participating in study and professional development at the Secular Yeshiva (click here for more).

 Garin Be’erot: high school graduates take part this ground breaking multi-year leadership program, spending 3 days/week volunteering and 2-3 days/week learning), as well as participating in weekly Beit Midrash programs, and special events.